omnifla/rblxlocal/README.md

 ## Legalese
-rblx-local does not use any official ROBLOX and ROBLOX Corporation code, all of this is our own code loosely based on legacy ROBLOX code.
+rblx-local does not use any official ROBLOX and ROBLOX Corporation code, all of this is our own code loosely based on legacy ROBLOX code. exrand's note: if we say that we based our code in legacy ROBLOX **propietary** code, we might be risking a DMCA.